Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

-UNTIL FURTHER NOTICE, WE ARE NOT NOW TAKING ANY NEW LEGAL MALPRACTICE CASES.
+WE ARE NOT CURRENTLY TAKING ANY LEGAL OR MEDICAL PRACTICE CASES.

-WE ONLY TAKE LEGAL MALPRACTICE CASES RESULTING FROM PERSONAL INJURY CASES THAT WERE LOST DUE TO ATTORNEY MISTAKES OR NEGLECT.
-WE DON'T TAKE LEGAL MALPRACTICE CASES IN OTHER AREAS SUCH AS CRIMINAL OR DIVORCE OR CUSTODY LAW.
-If the underlying case was a Nevada medical malpractice case, we will consider a legal malpractice case if that case was lost due to attorney negligence.
-If the underlying case was a Workmen's Compensation case that was lost due to lawyer negligence, we cannot take such a case because we lack experience with Workmen's Comp. cases.
-To find a lawyer who is interested in legal malpractice cases, we suggest going to www.nevadajustice.org On the first page you will find a "Find a Lawyer" tab at the top of the page.
-Further down on the page you can find lawyers by practice area and this is a section for lawyers looking for legal malpractice cases and another section for lawyers look for medical malpractice cases.
+To find a lawyer who is interested in legal or medical malpractice cases, we suggest going to www.nevadajustice.org On the first page you will find a "Find a Lawyer" tab at the top of the page.
+Further down on the page you can find lawyers by practice area and there is a section for lawyers looking for legal malpractice cases and another section for lawyers look for medical malpractice cases.

 Legal Malpractice happens when a lawyer fails to meet the accepted standards of the legal profession and the client suffers monetary damage.
 Fee disputes are different than legal malpractice.
 See our webpage Attorney v.
 Client Fee Disputes

 The key to a successful legal malpractice case is pinning down exactly what professional conduct standard the lawyer violated and then showing that if the standard hadn't been violated the lawyer's client would have been much better off financially.

 In fact, five things have to all fall into place to have a good legal malpractice case we can handle: